KodyKendall/llama_bot_rails/docs/why_langgraph.md

 ## What is LangGraph?

 LangGraph is a stateful, structured framework for agent orchestration.
-It lets you build agents as directed acyclic graphs (DAGs), where each node can:
+It lets you build agents as directed acyclic graphs (DAGs), (also, with cycles!) where each node can:
 - Call an LLM
 - Use a tool (e.g., Rails console, DB lookup, file edit)
 - Reflect on previous steps